 No, you are being transferred to our Lithuanian entity which is a licensed e-money institution (the same type of company as our UK entity).

 Will there be new terms and conditions?

-Yes there will be new terms and conditions (T&Cs).
+Yes there will be new T&Cs.
 These will be much the same as our current T&Cs, but with a few tweaks to comply with Lithuanian law.
-We sent you a copy of the new T&Cs via email and these will be live on our website shortly, once we begin full migration.
-Please get in touch via the Business Support team via the web platform chat if you are having trouble accessing the T&Cs.
+You can see these on our website.

 Where is my money being safeguarded?

 Your money is held in a safeguarded account with a leading international bank.
 It’s fully secure and subject to the same protections as it was before your account was migrated.
 You can see your account details in the Revolut Business mobile app by going to ‘Accounts > swipe left to choose the currency > Details’ or on the Revolut Business web app by going to ‘Accounts > selecting a currency > Details’.

 Who is your European entity regulated by and where can I make a formal complaint??

 Revolut Payments UAB is regulated by the Bank of Lithuania.
 If you wish to make a formal complaint, you can do so by following our complaints process.

 Who can I contact if I have any issues?

 We hope that most of your questions have been answered above.
 Of course, if you still need help, we’re here for you.
 Just get in touch with the Business Support team via the web platform chat.